antholeole/club-app-mono/README.md

 club-app monorepo.

-initalized as an NPM directory because NPM makes things easy!

 ## Dev

 Note: Can run each individually.
 No need to run all if not required

 ### Presequites
 - Docker (docker-compose)
-- npm i in all subdirectories (club-app-be ws and worker)
-- npm run dev
+- concurrently (`npm i -g concurrently`)

-to run, `npm run dev`. first run will take a minute so grab a drink :)
+to run, `make run`. first run will take a minute so grab a drink :)
+This will boot up:
+- Cloudflare worker
+- API Gateway
+- Hasura Docker Container

 ## TESTS